LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 automatically stop after a condition is met.
 To allow the script to stop in a proper way, a :ref:`Stop Button` Block should be added.
 It will display a button, that will stop the execution of the script when clicked upon.
-It is always possible to stop Crappy using CTRL+C, but this is not considered a proper way of ending the script.
+It is always possible to stop Crappy using :kbd:`Control-c`, but this is not considered a proper way of ending the script.
 After inserting the stop button, here's the final runnable script :

 .. literalinclude:: /downloads/getting_started/tuto_camera.py
    :language: python